-Many people love full face masks, but some researchers have found evidence that full face masks can lead to lower levels of compliance, versus using a nasal or nasal pillow mask3.
-If you try a full face mask, and it’s not working, you can switch to a nasal mask or a nasal pillow mask if you use a chinstrap.
+Many people love full face masks, but the researchers behind this 2014 meta-analysis determined that full face masks can lead to lower levels of compliance compared with nasal or nasal pillow masks.
+If you try a full face mask and find that it is too bulky or doesn’t work for you, try switching to a nasal or nasal pillow mask.

 Related Reading: Discover Best Full Face CPAP Masks

 A nasal CPAP mask sits on the bridge of the nose, usually covering the entire nose or the bottom half of the nose.
 The nasal mask is commonly held in place by four-point headgear that attaches to the frame.
 Irritation with a nasal mask can occur on the bridge of the nose where the mask sits.

 Nasal masks are incredibly popular due to their more minimalistic nature, but accidental mouth breathing leading to CPAP dry mouth and dry throat can be a problem for some people.
 This can easily be combated by using a chin strap to hold the mouth shut during sleep, but some people opt for a full face mask instead.
 This nasal mask is also not recommended for those with constant nasal congestion or severe allergies and may be problematic if you have a deviated septum or similar nasal obstruction.